mcathcarth/Protein_charge_pI_calculator/README.md

 # Protein_charge_pI_calculator
-This repository contains the Google Colab notebook for calculating the net charge and isoelectric point (pI) of proteins from user-provided PDB codes.
+This repository contains a Google Colab notebook for calculating the net charge and isoelectric point (pI) of proteins from user-provided PDB codes.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()